-For 6 days, Vienna’s Danube Island will be a hotbed of beach volleyball as the world’s best players gather for the summer event of the year: the A1 Major Vienna presented by Swatch.
+For six days, Vienna’s Danube Island will be a hotbed of beach volleyball as the world’s best players gather for the summer event of the year: the Vienna Major.

-Thousands of beach volleyball fans will flock to the world’s most liveable city to witness the kind of goosebump moments that have already been served up this season at sun-kissed tour stops in Fort Lauderdale and Gstaad.
+Thousands of beach volleyball fans will flock to the world’s most liveable city to witness the kind of goosebump moments that the Beach Majors brings to the city.

 But one of the best thing about this year’s eagerly anticipated #ViennaMajor is the ease at which to get to the action.
-Vienna is blessed with a ridiculously efficient – and not to mention cost-effective – public transport system, run by Wiener Linien, that makes getting around a piece of cake (feel free to insert Sachertorte or Apfelstrudel references here).
+Vienna is blessed with a ridiculously efficient – and not to mention cost-effective – public transport system, run by Wiener Linien, that makes getting around a piece of cake.

 If you’re unfamiliar with Vienna or have yet to figure out your own route to the Danube Island, fear not.
 With the help of a host of local heroes who will be starring on the sand, we’ve put together a handy how-to-get-there video.
 So, no matter what transport you choose, you’ll find your way to the Red Bull Beach Arena with ease.